LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-song-for-che-ornette-coleman/index.md

 author: 125
 banner:
   - imported/nanas-sunday-jams-song-for-che-ornette-coleman/image1331.jpeg
-description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+description: "Banner artwork by the majestic Trav, all of Nana's jams are gathered in\_this playlist.
 Yes Yes Yes Sunday Jammers.
 Welcome and hello to you and you and you.
 Hope you are well, staying safe and managing to stay sane.
-  Just want to send a shout out to some lovely people who sent me some kind [...]Read More...
+Just want to send a shout out to some lovely people who sent me some kind [...]Read More..."
 published: true
 tags: feature
 featured: false